KSU-Linux/dokuwiki-template-bulma/README.md

-# dokuwiki-template-bulma
+# DokuWiki Template Bulma

-DokuWiki template based on the Bulma CSS framework
+DokuWiki template based on the Bulma CSS framework.

+# Installation

+Download or clone this repository to `tpl/tpl/bulma`.